Ontario: Hospital Peer Connector Volunteer (various locations)

 Main Responsibilities

-• Initiate and lead one-to-one conversations (online or in-person) with patients in a respectful, calm, and supportive manner
+• Initiate and lead one-to-one conversations with patients in a respectful, calm, and supportive manner

 • Encourage patients to participate and engage in conversation